The Metro Wire has a diverse readership and works to ensure fair and equal coverage insofar as we are able.

 - Skip hyperbole.
 Avoid exclamation marks.
 Stick to information, not a sales pitch.
 If you can’t, that means you need to buy an ad.

-- Send uncropped hi-resolution photos as .jpg, .jpeg, or PDF attachments—but not in the body of a document.
+- Send uncropped, horizontal, hi-resolution photos as .jpg, .jpeg, or png attachments — but not in the body of a document.
 Embedded photos reduce resolution and will not be used.
 Photos should belong to you or your company.
-Include a cutline (caption): photos without a cutline may not be published.
+Include a cutline (caption): photos without a cutline may not be published. ***Please note this does not apply to obituary photos.

 - If you include any stats/numbers/data, include a hyperlink to the source.